TechnoBlogger14o3/leetcode-solutions/Hard/2025-08-03-2106-MaximumFruitsHarvestedAfterAtMostKSteps/explanation.md

 **Algorithm**:
 1. Sort the fruits by position to get them in order.
-2. Use a sliding window approach to find the maximum sum of fruits that can be harvested within `k` steps.
+2. Use a sliding window approach with two pointers (left and right).
-3. For each window, calculate the minimum steps needed to reach all fruits in the window.
-4. The minimum steps for a window from position `left` to `right` is: `right - left + min(left, right - left)`.
+3. Expand the window by moving the right pointer and add fruits to the current sum.
+4. When the window becomes invalid (steps > k), shrink it from the left until it's valid again.
+5. Keep track of the maximum sum of fruits found in any valid window.

 **Why this works**:
 - We need to visit all fruits in a contiguous range
 - The optimal path is to go to one end, then to the other end
 - The total steps is the distance between the two ends plus the distance from start to the closer end
+- Sliding window ensures we find the optimal range efficiently

 ## Complexity Analysis
-- **Time Complexity**: O(n log n) - Due to sorting the fruits by position
+- **Time Complexity**: O(n log n) - Due to sorting the fruits by position, then O(n) for sliding window
 - **Space Complexity**: O(1) - Only using a few variables for the sliding window

 ## Key Insights